- Live Rates

 In fact, a recent report from the chief economist at Zillow highlighted the five most affordable cities in the Seattle metropolitan area, relative to the median income.

-Seattle, Washington is without doubt one of the hottest real estate markets in the country right now.
+Seattle, Washington is without doubt one of the more expensive real estate markets in the country right now, as already mentioned.
 It has been for a while.
 High demand and limited inventory have forced home buyers to compete fiercely, especially in the more sought-after areas.

 As a result of these trends, the median home price in Seattle is now $812,108, which is an increase of 9.8% over the past 12 months.

 But there are more affordable options for people who want to buy a home in the Seattle metro area, but not necessarily within the city itself.

 The chief economist for the real estate data company Zillow recently prepared a report for Seattle NBC affiliate King 5 News.
-It listed five of the most affordable cities and housing markets in the Seattle area, based on the percentage of income that goes toward housing costs in each area.
+It listed five of the most affordable cities and housing markets in the Seattle area, based on housing prices and median household income.

-When this article was published, in February 2017, the median home price in Marysville, Washington was $308,000.
-In Seattle, it was $604,000 at the same time.
-That goes to show how much more affordable housing becomes when you drive a little further north (in this case).
+That goes to show how much more affordable housing becomes when you drive a little further out.

-With a median home price of around $244,000, Tacoma is another affordable option for those who want to live in the Seattle area.
-The other three cities above came in somewhere between $300,000 and $350,000.
+With a median home price of around $397,268, Tacoma, for example, is an affordable option for those who want to live in the Seattle area.
+The other four cities above came in somewhere between $449,527 and $492,578.

 On the other end of the spectrum, the least affordable city in the Seattle area was Bellevue, Washington.
-People there spend nearly 30% of their income to cover their mortgage and housing-related expenses.
-In Bellevue, the median home price was $638,900.
-The median income in that city is $98,804.
+People there spend about 50% of their income to cover their mortgage and housing-related expenses.
+In Bellevue, the median home price is $1,075,770.
+The median income in that city is $105,402.

 Other cities that were more expensive relative to income included: Seattle (of course), Everett, Renton, and Kirkland.